12 Information Technology Stocks Moving In Tuesday's Pre-Market Session - Benzinga

 Gainers

-- Corning GLW shares rose 8.36% to $37.3.
-The market value of their outstanding shares is at $31.5 billion.
-The company's, Q1 earnings came out today.
+- Micro Focus Intl MFGP stock increased by 8.44% to $5.01.
+The market value of their outstanding shares is at $1.6 billion.

-- Greenidge Generation Hldg GREE shares rose 5.49% to $7.1.
-The market value of their outstanding shares is at $293.6 million.
+- NiSun Intl Enterprise Dev NISN shares increased by 7.51% to $0.71.
+The market value of their outstanding shares is at $22.3 million.

 Losers

+- Borqs Technologies BRQS stock declined by 13.67% to $0.23.
+The company's market cap stands at $37.2 million.
+As per the news, the FY earnings report came out yesterday.

-- Payoneer Global PAYO stock fell 4.82% to $4.15.
-The market value of their outstanding shares is at $1.4 billion.
+- Cemtrex CETX shares decreased by 10.4% to $0.37.
+The market value of their outstanding shares is at $9.1 million.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.